elotroalex/chiens/_texts/translation.md

 - {:.indent-2} Haiti.
 Haiti.

-*(The Reciter and The Recitress approach the front of the stage, fumbling in the dark.)*
+*(The Reciter and The Narrator approach the front of the stage, fumbling in the dark.)*

 <!-- *(The Reciter et la récitante se rapprochent à tatons sur le devant de la scène.)* -->